WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 # Priorities

 - Fix Bugs, but do not foolishly consider them fixed until user has verified.
 Accessibility does not matter yet.
 Focus on core functionality described here.
+- Focus on UI needs and ask permission before changing the store index.
 - Do not worry about TS errors, only real errors. do not waste cycles on TS yet.
 - Add desired features
 - Ensure consistency (of the right things) and get rid of the junk